-NOTE - The following global variables ALL-ENTITY-STATES, ALL-PORT-STATES, MTC, TC-VERDICT and DONE form the module state that is manipulated during the interpretation of a TTCN-3 module (see 8.3.1).
+NOTE - The following global variables ALL-ENTITY-STATES, ALL-PORT-STATES, MTC, TC-VERDICT, DONE, KILLED and SNAP-ACTIVE form the module state that is manipulated during the interpretation of a TTCN-3 module (see clause 8.3.1).

-- ALL-ENTITY-STATES := NULL;
+- ALL-ENTITY-STATES:= NULL;

-- ALL-PORT-STATES := NULL;
+- ALL-PORT-STATES:= NULL;

-- MTC := NULL;
+- - MTC:= NULL;

-- TC-VERDICT := none;
+- TC-VERDICT:= none;

+- - DONE:= NULL;

-- DONE := NULL;
+- KILLED:= NULL;

-- $\underline{SNAP-DONE} := 0;$

-b) Creation and initialization of module control
+- b) Creation and initialization of module control:

-- Entity: = NEW-ENTITY (GET-UNIQUE-ID(),GET-FLOW-GRAPH (<moduleId>));

-// A new entity state is created and initialized with the start // node of the flow graph representing the behaviour of the // control of the module with the name <moduleId>. // GET-UNIQUE-ID is explained in 8.6.2.
+''' Entity:= NEW-ENTITY (GET-UNIQUE-ID(),GET-FLOW-GRAPH (<moduleId>), false); // A new entity state is created and initialized with the start node of // the flow graph representing the behaviour of the control of the // module with the name <moduleId>.
+GET-UNIQUE-ID is // explained in clause 8.6.2.
+The Boolean parameter indicates that // module control cannot be restarted after it is stopped. '''

-Entity.INIT-VAR-SCOPE();

-Entity.INIT-TIMER-SCOPE();

-- // New variable scope // New timer scope - Entity.VALUE-STACK.push(MARK); // A mark is pushed onto the value stack - ALL-ENTITY-STATES.append(Entity); // The new entity is put into the module state.
+- Entity.INIT-VAR-SCOPE(); // New variable scope Entity.INIT-TIMER-SCOPE(); // New timer scope - Entity.VALUE-STACK.push(MARK); // A mark is pushed onto the value stack - ALL-ENTITY-STATES.append(Entity); // The new entity is put into the module state.